CrowdHailer/Ace/getting_started.md

 # Getting Started

+*These instructions are for setting up a server, see `Ace.HTTP2.Client` for working with the HTTP/2.0 client.*

 Welcome to Ace;
 Once added to your project this guide will demonstrate setting up a simple end point.